If you don't find the answer to your question after reviewing these FAQs, email email@example.com.

-Supervision is defined in RCW 18.360.010(9) as meaning the supervision of procedures permitted pursuant to this chapter by a healthcare practitioner who is physically present and is immediately available in the facility.
-The healthcare practitioner doesn't need to be present during procedures to withdraw blood, but must be immediately available.
+Supervision is defined in RCW 18.360.010(11) as meaning the supervision of procedures permitted pursuant to this chapter by a healthcare practitioner who is physically present and is immediately available in the facility.
+The healthcare practitioner doesn't need to be present during procedures to withdraw blood, administer vaccines, or obtain specimens for diagnostic testing, but must be immediately available.

 Supervision is further defined in WAC 246-827-0010:

 - "Immediate supervision" means the supervising healthcare practitioner is on the premises and available for immediate response as needed.